Accepting Imperfections - In Art, In Yourself

-In Art: Although Cockle sounds like something a rooster crows about, it is actually a watercolor term.
-When water and paint are applied to watercolor paper moisture absorbs into the fibers causing them to expand, making the paper wave, or more commonly known as cockle.
+In Art: Although "cockle" sounds like something a rooster crows about, it is actually a watercolor term.
+When water and paint are applied to watercolor paper moisture absorbs into the fibers causing it to expand and ripple, or more commonly known as cockle.
 Even a high-quality, thick watercolor paper can buckle unless the artist stretches the paper prior to painting.Often the cockling of the paper is more pronounced when the piece is framed.
 You may notice the watercolor paper ripple along the straight edge of the mat board.
-The shadow on the left, along the edge of the white mat board, in the painting below is from the cockling in the watercolor paper.
+The shadow on the left, along the edge of the white mat board, in the painting below is from the natural cockling in the watercolor paper.

 Although the mat board may draw attention to the cockling, the mat has an important feature which is to keep the art from touching the glass.
 When art is placed directly against glass there is a risk of moisture, and even mold, collecting on the painting.

 To me, the cockling of the watercolor paper is its beauty.
 I have learned to appreciate the natural elements of paper and embrace it.